 In 1907, the Neue Bachgesellschaft opened the first Bach museum in the city of Johann Sebastian Bach’s birth, the Bachhaus Eisenach.
 Today the over 600-year-old bourgeois house with an extension built in 2006 invites visitors from all over the world to discover the life and work of Johann Sebastian Bach.

 The biannual newsletter keeps all members up-to-date on the work of the association.
 It also includes latest reports and interesting facts about Johann Sebastian Bach, Bach museums and institutions.
 You’ll also find CD reviews, event recommendations and a look back at past Bach Festivals as well as an outlook on upcoming ones.
 Each issue opens with a literary piece on Johann Sebastian Bach.

 The members’ meeting usually takes place once a year on the occasion of the Bach Festival of the Neue Bachgesellschaft.

-The next members’ meeting will take place during the 90th Bach Festival of the Neue Bachgesellschaft in Leipzig on Saturday, 13th June 2015, at 9 a.m..
-An invitation and a registration form will be sent out with the newsletter in winter 2014/2015.
+The next members’ meeting will take place during the 94th Bach Festival of the Neue Bachgesellschaft in Rostock on Saturday, 18th May 2019, at 10 a.m..
+An invitation and a registration form will be sent out with the newsletter in spring 2019.